-Employer Identification Number (EIN)
+Item B. Employer Identification Number (EIN)

 Enter the corporation's EIN.
 If the corporation does not have an EIN, it must apply for one.
-An EIN may be applied for:
+An EIN can be applied for:

-- Online-Click on the EIN link at www.irs.gov/businesses/small.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7:30 a.m. to 5:30 p.m. in the corporation's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.
+- Online-Click on the EIN link at www. irs.gov/businesses/small.
+The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7:00 a.m. to 10:00 p.m. in the corporation's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.

-If the corporation has not received its EIN by the time the return is due, write "Applied for" in the space for the EIN.
-For more details, see Pub.
-583.
+If the corporation has not received its EIN by the time the return is due, enter "Applied for" and the date you applied in the space for the EIN.
+For more details, see the instructions for Form SS-4.

-Note: The online application process is not yet available for corporations with addresses in foreign countries or Puerto Rico
+Note.
+The online application process is not yet available for corporations with addresses in foreign countries or Puerto

-Item A. Section 953 Elections
+Item D. Section 953 Elections